MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Full transcripts now.
 A 3-line summary per video is enough to start.

-“Finishing.”
+"Finishing."
 This is a living garden, not a museum.

 Next step

-Upload or paste a quick listing (even a rough tree view) of what’s currently in /BLOOM_AI_Core/.
-I’ll give you:
+Upload or paste a quick listing (even a rough tree view) of what's currently in /BLOOM_AI_Core/.
+I'll give you:

 a red/green/yellow audit (use as-is / tweak / missing)

-a short “do this next” list tailored to your actual files
+a short "do this next" list tailored to your actual files

-Whenever you’re ready, show me what you’ve got and we’ll turn it into momentum.
+Whenever you're ready, show me what you've got and we'll turn it into momentum.

 ---
 🐬 You said:

 wow - that is amazing and a lot ;)

 thank you!

 ok, so the first thing is structure

 what i have is in a google doc, they have levels of hierarchy

 will this work or will i need to make some other kind of document?

 ---
 ✨ ChatGPT said:

 Perfect question — and good news: your Google Doc setup can absolutely work as the starting container.
-You don’t need to rebuild everything right now.
+You don't need to rebuild everything right now.

-Here’s how to make it AI-friendly while keeping your current outline:
+Here's how to make it AI-friendly while keeping your current outline:

 ✅ Option 1 – Stay in Google Docs (Recommended for Now)